Eco-Score: the environmental impact of food products

-Obtain the details of the Eco-Score computation for all products
+Obtain the details of the Eco-Score calculation for all products

-For each product, a link allows you to display the complete details of the Eco-Score score computation.
+For each product, a link allows you to display the complete details of the Eco-Score score calculation.

 And if information is missing, anyone can add it: the manufacturer of the product but also all citizens committed to the climate, environmental protection and transparency.